adamengst/hytek-import/README.md

     after the first colon are interpreted as a number of seconds.~

 ## TODOS
-- Add value character limits
+- Add value character limits [confirm not needed]
-- Add documentation
+- Add documentation [is it done]
 - Filter team code from team name.
-Assume space parenthetical format.
+Assume space parenthetical format [is it done]